-The kind of relationships I should have.
-The kind of money I should be making.
-The fact that I should be exercising and waking up early and working hard.
+Think about other things too while you’re at it.
+The kind of relationships you should have.
+The kind of money you should be making.
+The fact that I should be disciplined with your time.
+Do what you need to do.

 The morning is a beautiful part of the day most miss because they’re asleep.
 You will do your best work in the morning with a clear mind.
 Wake up, do some light morning exercise, drink water, shower and you’re ready to do beat all those lazy jobsworth’s who are still in bed.